The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • head tilt, etc.

-Such symptoms should not be ignored by parents and serve as a reason for immediate medical attention.
+Such symptoms should not go unnoticed by parents and are a reason to immediately consult a doctor.

 Headache in children 6-10 years old and adolescents

-Cephalgia in children of this age category can have an acute paroxysmal and chronic character and is a sign of various diseases.
-Consider the most common causes of headaches.
+Cephalgia in children age category can be acute, paroxysmal or chronic in nature and is a sign of various diseases.
+Let's look at the most common causes of headaches.

-Vascular cephalgia- is a symptom of such diseases as (vegetative-vascular dystonia), hypotension, hypertension, dyscirculatory encephalopathy, etc. Characteristic are pulsating, dull, aching, bursting headaches, often localized in the occipital region.
-Cephalgia is accompanied by nausea, darkening of the eyes, dizziness, pallor of the skin.
+Vascular cephalgia– is a symptom of diseases such as (vegetative-vascular dystonia), hypotension, hypertension, discirculatory encephalopathy, etc. Characteristic are pulsating, dull, aching, bursting headaches, most often localized in the occipital region.
+Cephalgia is accompanied by nausea, darkening of the eyes, dizziness, and pale skin.

 Migraine.
-Age peaks of the disease occur at 6-7 and 12-14 years and correspond to the beginning of schooling and puberty in the life of a child.
-The disease is characterized by attacks of acute throbbing headache lasting up to 2-3 hours.
-Often, the onset of an attack is foreshadowed by the so-called aura: visual disturbances, lethargy and lack of appetite, tinnitus, dizziness, numbness of the face and fingertips, etc. The pain can be unilateral and bilateral in nature, accompanied by vomiting, which brings relief.
+Age peaks of the disease occur at 6-7 and 12-14 years and correspond to the beginning of schooling and puberty in a child's life.
+The disease is characterized by attacks of acute throbbing headaches lasting up to 2-3 hours.
+Often the onset of an attack is heralded by the so-called aura: visual disturbances, lethargy and lack of appetite, tinnitus, dizziness, numbness of the face and fingertips, etc. The pain can be one-sided or two-sided, accompanied by vomiting, which brings relief.

-Tension headache It is most common in children of school and adolescence.
-Its occurrence is associated with psycho-emotional overstrain, incorrect position of the body and head when sitting at a desk, computer desk, excessive visual load (long-term presence of a child in front of a TV, monitor), incorrect spectacle correction of visual impairment, stress, excessive physical exertion.
-The headache is compressive in nature, has no clear localization, may be accompanied by nausea and dizziness.
+Tension headache is the most common in school-age children and teenagers.
+Its occurrence is associated with psycho-emotional overstrain, incorrect position of the body and head when sitting at a desk, computer desk, excessive visual stress (a child spending a long time in front of the TV, monitor), incorrect spectacle correction of visual impairments, stress, and excessive physical exertion.
+The headache is of a compressive nature, has no clear localization, and may be accompanied by nausea and dizziness.

-Cephalgia in inflammatory diseases of the central nervous system is severe and is accompanied by vomiting, convulsions, loss of consciousness, various neurological disorders.
-The pain is characterized by high intensity, increases with a change in the position of the child's body, exposure to light, tactile and noise stimuli.
-In severe cases of the disease, the child is in the "pose of a pointing dog" - on its side, with bent limbs brought to the body and its head thrown back.
-These symptoms are grounds for immediate medical attention. medical care.
+Cephalgia in inflammatory diseases of the central nervous system is severe and is accompanied by vomiting, convulsions, loss of consciousness, and various neurological disorders.
+The pain is highly intense and intensifies when the child’s body position changes or when exposed to light, tactile and noise stimuli.
+In severe cases of the disease, the child is in the “pointing dog position” - on his side, with his limbs bent towards the body and his head thrown back.
+These symptoms are a reason to immediately seek emergency care. medical care.

 Cephalgia is often the only early sign brain tumors.
 Often such headaches appear in the morning, are persistent and are accompanied by repeated vomiting that does not bring relief.

 Traumatic brain injuries and post-traumatic conditions often accompanied by headaches.
-Even in the absence of visible damage to the skull, the child complains of a localized or diffuse headache, accompanied by dizziness, nausea, vomiting, visual impairment.
-In severe cases, an attack may be accompanied by convulsions and loss of consciousness.
+Even in the absence of visible damage to the skull, the child complains of a localized or diffuse headache, accompanied by dizziness, nausea, vomiting, and visual disturbances.
+In severe cases, the attack may be accompanied by convulsions and loss of consciousness.

-Psychogenic cephalgia may be paroxysmal (lasting up to 2 weeks) and permanent.
-Most often, psychogenic cephalgia affects children 8-13 years old.
-Pain is moderate, dull, squeezing, without a clear localization.
-Various stressful, conflict situations provoke the onset of an attack.
+Psychogenic cephalgia may be paroxysmal (lasting up to 2 weeks) or permanent.
+Most often, children aged 8-13 years suffer from psychogenic cephalgia.
+The pain is moderate, dull, compressive, without clear localization.
+Various stressful and conflict situations provoke the onset of an attack.

-First of all, you need to find out the cause of the headache.
-If the disease that caused cephalgia is known (ARVI, otitis media, sinusitis, etc.), then proper treatment the main pathology will save the child from headaches.
-In addition, parents can take measures to ease the attack of cephalalgia:
+First of all, it is necessary to find out the cause of the headache.
+If the disease that caused cephalgia is known (ARVI, otitis media, sinusitis, etc.), then correct treatment the main pathology will relieve the child from headaches.
+In addition, parents can take measures to alleviate an attack of cephalalgia:

 • provide the child with rest in a darkened room with access to fresh air;